BDC Hamburger Icon

 What do cloud phone systems typically cost?

-If you’re looking to upgrade from an older on-premises PBX phone system or traditional landlines, you’ll get everything you need and more in terms of calling features with an entry-level cloud-based business phone plan.
+If you’re looking to upgrade your phone system from an older on-premises PBX phone system or traditional landlines, you’ll get everything you need and more in terms of calling features with an entry-level cloud-based business phone plan.
 However, any business that wants to use many of the advanced calling features, like automatic post-call notes, unlimited video conferencing and real-time analytics, should expect to spend more than $30 per monthly user for a mid-tier or top-tier plan.

 >> Learn More: Landline vs. VoIP